 Sure, you can buy visibility fairly cheap, you can shout your offers at a (hopefully) targeted audience.
-But to get you share of Facebook’s marketing and branding super powers you have to understand how Facebook works.
+But to get your share of Facebook’s marketing and branding superpowers you have to understand how the social network Facebook works.
 You need to figure out what your target audience likes – and you have to find the trigger to make them engage with your updates.

 Image Source: Sprout Social